ashleyw/react-sane-contenteditable/README.md

 `yarn run lint`

 ### Dev
-Runs the rollup dev server with file watching on both the src and demo
+Runs the webpack-dev-server with file watching on both the src and demo

 `yarn run dev`